errol187/Multi-tasks/README.md

 grunt `>=0.4.0`
 grunt-cli `>=0.1.0`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command:

+Be sure to have folder ... `[node_modules]` and file(s) ... `package.json`, `Gruntfile.js` before running `npm install` command.

 ```shell
 npm install